geokaragiannis/bouncing_balls/README.md

 # bouncing_balls
-Implementation of a HeapcPriority Queue Data Structure to model a descrete event simulation problem
+Implementation of a Heap Priority Queue Data Structure to model a descrete event simulation problem